-The smallest and best 12 inch bike on the market, the Cleary Gecko offers a great ride, but kids quickly outgrow it.
+The smallest 12 inch bike on the market, the Cleary Gecko offers a great ride, but kids quickly outgrow it.
 With an aggressive body position, it’s best for very confident kids.
 Read more in the review below!

 Cleary Gecko Review

 BEST FOR: Too small for most preschoolers in size 5 clothes and up, the Gecko is best suited for the youngest balance bike graduates who are ready to ride!

 SEAT HEIGHT: 15″ – 19″

 - Very low minimum seat height accommodates little riders

 - Reversible tire to allow for two gearing options

 Cleary Gecko Review – Results of Our Test Rides